starryxoxo/treeajmgar/src/site/notes/sitn/sitnc2.md

 *"Okay, open your eyes."* said Jay.

-The moment I opened my eyes, Jay was kneeling on his knee and was holding a box with his hands.
+The moment I opened my eyes, Jay was kneeling on his knee, holding a box with his hands.

 *"Will you be my girlfriend, Althea?"* asked Jay as he opened the box, embarrassed, but with a tinge of confidence.

-*"It's already this late, but I won't mind being with your for longer."* I looked at Jay.
+*"It's already this late, but I won't mind being with you for longer."* I looked at Jay.
 *"Of course, I want to be your one and only, Jay."*  I answered.

 He was excited but couldn't let out a scream as we were at school.
 Jay held my hand and let the ring go by my finger.